-Following the inspection of the work and final building inspection by the local municipality, a grant will be provided for approved projects.
+Following the inspection of the work and final building inspection by the local municipality, a grant may be provided for approved projects.

+- 2. Where a grant is being issued for an eligible study, the Town, at its sole discretion, may request a copy of the original invoice, indicating that the study consultants have been paid in full.
+The grant payment will be calculated based on the lesser of the cost estimate provided, and the actual cost of the completion of the study. - 3.
 Poor stewardship will not be rewarded.
 The Town reserves the right to withhold payment of a grant to work/projects that are substandard or completed poorly; inconsistent with the approved application, or which require a building permit and inspections have not been completed.